 - Copy of Government-issued photo ID – driver’s license or passport (or other photo ID which includes birthdate – email to email@example.com)

 - Please submit a copy of proof of name change (if applicable) to firstname.lastname@example.org

 - Original Record Checks – must be mailed to the College or dropped off in person.
 If you would like the originals returned, please include a note.
 (If original Self-Checks conducted within the last 6 months are on file with your employer, please contact MCSW at 204-888-9477)

 - Criminal Record Check including Vulnerable Sector Search (completed within previous 6 months of application).
 Criminal record checks from the RCMP or local Police Stations outside of Winnipeg are also accepted if they include the Vulnerable Sector Search.
-Note: Records Checks from myBackCheck.com are NOT accepted.
+Note: Records Checks from third party agencies (ex.
+CERTN, myBackCheck.com) and Commissionaires checks are NOT accepted as they do not include a vulnerable sector check.
 Applicants who currently reside or have resided outside of Canada within the last twelve months must also provide a criminal record check based on a nationwide search from the appropriate law enforcement agency in that country

 - Manitoba Child Abuse Registry Self-Check (completed within previous 6 months of application)